 Managing information is a central role for nursing at all levels.
 The science of finding, organizing, sharing, and adding to information – especially with the assistance of technology – is essential.
 Consequently, expectations at Vanderbilt regarding student computer skills are increasing.
 You need the computer skills to negotiate the Internet; download, move and copy files; and utilize word-processing and spreadsheet software.
 It is important for you to be able to perform these skills before you begin classes.

 We at the Frist Nursing Informatics Center (FNIC) would like to help better prepare you for your experience at Vanderbilt by sharing an overview of our computing environment.
+Also read the technology letter; it will introduce you to School of Nursing support for the technology requirements and expectations that are listed on this page.
 While Vanderbilt School of Nursing provides computing resources it is essential to your success that you have your own computer and software.

 School of Nursing Computing Environment